 This authority will only be carried out once all reasonable attempts to consult with Human Resources (HR), with Campus Services and with the Students’ Union have been exhausted, and will only be considered if one or more of the following criteria apply;

-(v) That there has been a contravention of the University’s Dignity and Respect policies;
+1. That there has been a contravention of the University’s Rules, Regulations and Policies;

 He/she may delegate this authority in whole or in part to other employees of the University, in particular out of normal working hours or in his/her absence.
 In these cases, as before, any decision to require people not to assemble must fall under one or more of the above three criteria, and again all reasonable attempts to consult with Human Resources HR, with Estates, Facilities and Residences and with the Students’ Union must have been made and evidenced.

 1.3 All members of staff have a part to play in assisting in the maintenance of student discipline and most cases of minor misconduct will normally be dealt in the first instance by an individual member of staff on an informal basis by guidance on the correct behaviour and conduct.